Cvolton/CppShot/README.md

 Download here: https://github.com/Cvolton/CppShot/releases/latest

 ## Note for Surface RT devices
-The arm32 binary of CppShot is not signed, if you wish to use it on newer Windows 8 builds, make sure to sign CppShot.exe using for example [the Jailbreak Sign Tool](https://xdaforums.com/t/windows-rt-8-1-jailbreak-sign-tool.3228929/).
+The arm32 binary of CppShot is not signed - if you wish to use it on newer Windows 8 builds, make sure to sign CppShot.exe using for example [the Jailbreak Sign Tool](https://xdaforums.com/t/windows-rt-8-1-jailbreak-sign-tool.3228929/).
 Note that if you sign the DLLs, the program won't launch - make sure to only sign the exe.

 ## Building
 Our build environment currently utilizes CMake.
 These are the currently recommended compiler/platform combinations